 8. Any Wedding

 If you’re attending a wedding, chances are you need accessories.
-Designer glasses are the ultimate accessory – they’ll compliment your outfit and make you the envy of other wedding-goers.
+Designer glasses are the ultimate accessory – they’ll complement your outfit and make you the envy of other wedding-goers.
 Plus, your frames give you perfect vision, so you can soak up the love that hangs in the air.

 9. Labor Day